All comparisonsTask Managers

 Google Tasks

-Quire fails first because nested task structures must be understood first.
+Quire fails first because it breaks when nested task structures must be understood first.

 Verdict